 If rejuvenation could be achievable within the opposer’s lifetime, they would have a glimmer of hope to hang on.
 And as they say, isn’t it hope that kills us all?
 If they decided to accept this possibility, it would mean a lot of mental work, of the kind people generally dislike.

 First, there’s the risk of disappointment.
 What if something went wrong, and rejuvenation didn’t come in time for the opposer?
 They’d have spent a life hoping for something that never came.
 The thought isn’t particularly nice.
 Second, there’s a choice to be made between activism and ‘inactivism’.
 In order for rejuvenation to become real, there’s a lot of work to be done, not only in terms of research but also advocacy.
 Would the opposer be willing to do their part and spread the word, convince others of the worthiness of the cause, and take action to make it happen sooner?
 That’s a lot of work, and there’s no guarantee of success.
 They’d have to endure endless debates with sceptics, which could be quite taxing.
 Also, they couldn’t just throw themselves into debate—they’d need to be prepared for it and study the subject, otherwise their opponents could easily destroy them.
 Not to mention the risk to be ridiculed by people who think of rejuvenation as an impossible pipe dream!
-Is the opposer ready to take the path of activism and endure all of this?
+Is the opposer ready to become an ex-opposer, and take the path of activism and endure all of this?
 It’s really not as bad as it sounds, but it probably feels better not to have to endure it anyway.
 Some opposers may become supporters who take the path of ‘inactivism’, hoping that somebody else will do the work and they’ll just enjoy the fruits of it.
 Still, even in that case, the risk of disappointment could always be around the corner.